 Sarah Bakewell has written “At the Existentialist Café”, a biography of existentialist philosophers intertwined with an overview of their thought.

 The author imagines them like this (her emphasis):

 These philosophers [Heidegger and Sartre], together with Simone de Beauvoir, Edmund Husserl, Karl Jaspers, Albert Camus, Maurice Merleau-Ponty and others, seem to me to have participated in a multilingual, multisided conversation that ran from one end of the last century to the other.
 Many of them never met.
 Still, I like to imagine them in a big, busy café of the mind, probably a Parisian one, full of life and movement, noisy with talk and thought, and definitely an inhabited café.

 Bakewell makes the jargon palatable and this is probably the book where I’ve taken the largest number of notes on my Kindle so far.
 I found the book gripping and couldn’t put it.
-That was helped by the fact that the story takes placed during the first half of the 20th century and we follow them as they cope with the catastrophies of those times.
+That was helped by the fact that the story takes placed during the first half of the 20th century and we follow the protagonists around as they cope with the catastrophies of those times.

 And these philosophers came up with beautiful metaphors for the mind: For Heidegger, it’s a clearing in a forest.
 And more: